 Wallingford Town Council are preparing a Neighbourhood Plan.
 The area of the Neighbourhood Plan has been approved and includes land covered by this site extending to southern bypass, and land to the north of Wallingford.
-No site allocations or draft plan has been produced.
+Wallingford Town Council has advised that they have carried out a public exhibition on possible sites and a 6 week consultation period.
+No site allocations or draft plan has yet been produced.